Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Related Works

 \subsection{Measurement-based Reliability Studies}

+To position our measurement-driven benchmark, we briefly review three relevant research directions.
 Empirical studies have revealed that the reliability and latency performance of commercial 5G NSA networks often diverge from the theoretical promises of reliability.
-Early measurement campaigns showed that, compared with mature LTE systems, 5G networks still exhibit non-negligible packet losses and unstable latency under mobility~\cite{Xu2020_SIGCOMM5G, Narayanan2020_WWW5G}.
+Early measurement campaigns showed that, compared with mature LTE systems, 5G networks still exhibit non-negligible packet losses and unstable latency under mobility~\cite{Xu2020_SIGCOMM5G}.
 To better understand these issues, we conducted extensive field experiments in the Taipei mass rapid transit (MRT) system to analyze the performance of 5G NSA networks under real train operation in our previous work~\cite{Lin2022_VTC5GMetro}.
 Our results demonstrated that most packet loss and excessive latency events occur near metro stations, where dense base-station deployment leads to frequent handovers.
-Statistical analysis further indicated that up to $96\%$ of downlink packet loss rate (PLR) happens during handover-related intervals, confirming that handover is the dominant cause of reliability degradation.
-These measurement-driven studies established a solid empirical foundation for understanding the reliability bottlenecks of 5G NSA railway communications, motivating the need for predictive mechanisms capable of anticipating RLFs before they occur.
+Statistical analysis further indicated that up to $96\%$ of downlink packet loss rate happens during handover-related intervals, confirming that handover is the dominant cause of reliability degradation.